-Wolfgang Wagner, Concierge, Sofitel Vienna Stephansdom gives us his personal, insider guide to his city of Vienna.
+Wolfgang Wagner, Concierge at the Sofitel Vienna Stephansdom gives us his personal, insider guide to his city of Vienna.

 Make sure you see the Steinhof Church, one of the masterpieces from Austrian architect Otto Wagner.
 And have brunch at Manameierei in the Schwarzenbergpark; a very charming bistro at the edge of the Vienna Woods.